2009 Kids' Choice Awards

 Europe, Russia, the Middle East, Asia, Australia and Latin America."
-It had 7.7 million viewers.
+It was watched by 7.7 million viewers in the United States.
 More votes than ever were cast for this year's KCAs.
 A record 91.1 million votes were cast on Nickelodeon websites.

-Prior to the live telecast, Lily Collins, Pick Boy and JJ hosted the "orange carpet", featuring celebrity interviews and a live performance by Miranda Cosgrove outside Pauley Pavilion.
+Prior to the live telecast, Lily Collins, Pick Boy (played by Jeff Sutphen) and Lil' JJ hosted the "orange carpet", featuring celebrity interviews and a live performance by Miranda Cosgrove outside Pauley Pavilion.